CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-GitLab-Runner/README.md

 * Added the install Docker role, so Docker will be installed
 * Handler certs for Docker / Portainers

+### 2024-02-24: Fix and CI

+* Added support for new CI base
+* Edit all vars with __
+* Tested and validated on Docker DIND
+* Removed docker socket
+* Tested and validated on LOCAL with REAL Token, but removed for tests
+* Removed handling for Portainer and docker, playbook is not about deploying Portainer

 ## Authors

 * Lord Robin Crombez